 What does Frozen Shoulder feel like?

-Frozen shoulder usually comes on gradually over time.
-It is usually associated with pain, stiffness and limitation in shoulder movement.
+In brief, the frozen shoulder usually comes on gradually over time.
+Additionally, it is usually associated with pain, stiffness and limitation in shoulder movement.
 Your strength is not usually affected.

 Common symptoms include:

 - Dull or aching pain; sometimes sharp with movement

 - Pain in the outer region of the shoulder that can radiate into the outer upper arm